Cyber-Labs/DRYextension/README.md

 ## Features

-Dryco make your code more DRY(don't repeat yourself), reliable and readable by shifting all reapeated blocks of code into one file and importing them in our targel file and using them, this save us lots of size.
+Dryco makes your code more DRY(don't repeat yourself), reliable and readable by shifting all reapeated blocks of code into one file and importing them in our targel file and using them, this save us lots of size.

 <!-- For example if there is an image subfolder under your extension project workspace: